Projects Mental HealthPublic & Preventative Health

 The National Suicide Prevention Leadership and Support Program (NSPLSP) funds a range of activities aimed at reducing suicide deaths and suicidal behaviour across the Australian population, particularly among at-risk groups.
 These groups include Aboriginal and Torres Strait Islander peoples, men, LGBTIQA+ people, culturally and linguistically diverse people, regional and remote communities, veterans, and young people.

-The NSPLSP has been operating since 2017 and has been repeatedly extended and expanded – most recently in the 2021-22 Budget, in which the Australian Government announced an additional $61.6 million to extend the program to 2025.
-With total funding of $114.0 million, the NSPLSP now funds 31 organisations across Australia to deliver 40 individual suicide prevention projects.
+The NSPLSP has been operating since 2017 and has been repeatedly extended and expanded and now funds 31 organisations across Australia to deliver 40 suicide prevention projects.

 • the funded projects’ collective success at meeting their expected outcomes